brandtall/Grogon/README.md

 Normally, using a regular "1 connection per OS thread" model is problematic as we can easily run out of memory.
 By default, a thread gets allocated 1MB of stack memory on Windows and 8MB on Linux.
 For our case of 10k concurrent connections, we are talking about **10GB to 80GB of memory** just for stacks.

 To circumvent this, proxy servers usually use event loops (non blocking I/O) to handle N connections per OS thread, but this complicates the logic.
 However, with Go, Goroutines are an out of the box solution.
-They are managed by the Go runtime and default to a **2KB stack**, making them extremely lightweight (which Go devs brag about).
+They are managed by the Go runtime and default to a **2KB stack**, making them extremely lightweight.

 For this use case, Go is more than powerful enough to handle 10k+ connections on modest hardware.

 ### Memory Optimization

-Another bottleneck hit when handling a high number of concurrent connections is Garbage Collection (C is so based), particularly when we are continuously allocating buffers for copying data.
+Another bottleneck hit when handling a high number of concurrent connections is Garbage Collection, particularly when we are continuously allocating buffers for copying data.

 This is where `sync.Pool` comes in.
 Instead of continuously allocating new memory buffers and counting on the GC to reclaim them (which causes CPU spikes), we use a shared pool of buffers.